shorsher/developer-challenge/README.md

 - MongoDB database storage
 - Component libraries (insert your favorite here) - at Kaleido we love re-use

-Really like something different?
-No problem.
-We ask you to keep React and Node.js, but otherwise go for it.
+Want to throw away most of the original `create-react-app` + `express` based repo?

-Find yourself throwing away most of the base repo?
 No problem.
+Go for it.

 ## Setting up your Kaleido blockchain